 3.1.2 Emergency Reset

-After an emergency stop was issued and the emergency buttons have been reset, turn the key clockwise (towards position II), hold for about one second and then release again.
-The message in the LCD display should change if the robot can be moved again.
+After an emergency stop was issued and the emergency buttons have been unlocked again, the safety system can be reset.
+Turn the key clockwise (towards position II), hold for about one second and then release again.